JeremyRann/JSUnicode/doc/api-reference.md

     * buffer
     * count (outputs a count instead of the actual bytes; used by countEncodedBytes)
 * throwOnError: A boolean to indicate if invalid strings should throw an error or be encoded as the non-printable character (0xfffd).
 Generally the only way to get an invalid string in JavaScript is to encode binary as a string, otherwise this should be very rare.
 Defaults to false.
+* BOMBehavior: A string indicating how JSUnicode should write the byte output.
+Possible values are in the `jsunicode.constants.BOMBehavior` object: "never", "preserve", "auto", and "always" (default "never").
+JSUnicode's default assumption is that you're probably not working with Byte Order Marks, so it will remove Byte Order Marks while encoding by default.
+If you change this option to "preserve", a BOM at the start of a string will remain when encoded.
+The "auto" option will add a BOM for UTF-16 encodings if not present, but remove a BOM if present for UTF-8 or UTF-32 encodings.
+Finally, the "always" option always adds a BOM to the output if it is not present in the string.
+* lineEndingConversion: A string specifying if JSUnicode should attempt to alter line endings while encoding.
+Options are in `jsunicode.constants.lineEndingConversion`: "none", "lf", "crlf", and "cr" (default "none").
 * byteWriterOptions: An options object that is passed along to the byteWriter.
 The only option used out-of-the-box is the upperCase option for hex encoding; hex encoding is by default done in lower case, setting this option to true converts to upper case.

 For example, to encode a string in UTF-16 using base64 as the output: